 10.01 The Parties recognize the desirability of a performance appraisal system designed to effectively utilize and develop the Employees of the Centre.

+The performance appraisal system is an ongoing process of communication and support in accomplishing the objectives of Age Care Walden.
+The ongoing process provides feedback, constructive accountability, and support to achieve outcomes by clarifying expectations, setting objectives, identifying goals, providing constructive feedback, and reviewing results.

 10.02 Meetings for the purpose of the performance appraisal interview shall be scheduled by the Employer with reasonable advance notice.
-At the interview the Employee shall be given a copy of her performance appraisal document.
-The Employee shall sign her performance appraisal for the sole purpose of indicating that she is aware of the performance appraisal, and shall have the right to respond in writing within ten (10) days of the interview and that reply shall be placed in her personnel file.
+At the interview the Employee shall be given a copy of their performance appraisal document.
+The Employee shall sign their performance appraisal for the sole purpose of indicating that they are aware of the performance appraisal, and shall have the right to respond in writing within ten (10) days of the interview and that reply shall be placed in their personnel file.

-10.03 By appointment made at least one (1) working day in advance, excluding weekends and holidays, an Employee may have reasonable access to view his/her personnel file in the Human Resource Office.
-An Employee may be accompanied by a Union representative when viewing her personnel file.
+10.03 By appointment made at least three (3) working day in advance, excluding weekends and holidays, an Employee may have reasonable access to view their personnel file in the Human Resource Office.
+An Employee may be accompanied by a Union representative when viewing their personnel file.

 Subject to the provisions of the Alberta Personal Information Protection Act, S.A.
 2003, c.
-P-6.5, an Employee shall be given a copy of the contents of her personnel file upon request, provided that he/she first pays to the Employer a reasonable fee, established by the Employer to cover the cost of copying.
+P-6.5, an Employee shall be given a copy of the contents of their personnel file upon request.

-In the case of a grievance, the fee prescribed shall be waived where the Employee requests a copy of material related to the grievance.

-An Employee’s performance appraisal shall not be released by the Employer to any person except to a Board of Arbitration, or as required by law, without the written consent of the Employee.
+An Employee’s performance appraisal shall not be released by the Employer to any person except to Protection for Person in Care (PPIC) a Board of Arbitration, or as required by law, without the written consent of the Employee.

-The Employer’s representative who conducts the performance appraisal shall be in a position outside the bargaining unit.10.06
+The Employer’s representative who conducts the performance appraisal shall be in a position outside the bargaining unit.
+Except in extenuating circumstances the appraisal shall be completed by the employee’s direct supervisor.
+The appraisal should include rationale for the rating given, evidence to support the rating, if the rating is unsatisfactory a development plan shall be created to ensure the employee’s future success.

+10.06 The parties recognize the importance of performance appraisals; however performance should be addressed throughout the year with positive feedback from the employees direct supervisor.

 ARTICLE 11